enc2586/infoteam-test-24-fe/README.md

 ### Installation

+This Project uses **NPM**.
 Follow the steps below to set up the project locally:

 1. **Clone the repository:**